Golden Poison Dart Frog

 Phyllobates terribilis

-Although all poison dart frogs are venomous, only three have poison that is lethal to humans.
+Although all poison dart frogs are poisonous, only three have poison that is lethal to humans.
 The golden poison frog is one of these and the most deadly.
 Its poison is 20 times more toxic than that of other dart frogs.
 It is reported that an amount of poison equal to 2-3 grains of table salt is enough to cause the death of a human.
 Perhaps, that is the reason their other common name is terrible frog.

 SPECIES IN DETAIL